Parushgit/Buffalo-Museum/README.md

 All the above things are required to make apis working fully.

 ### Database
-Below are the scripts to be executed
+Below are the scripts to be executed (TBD)

 Happy touring :)